 Communicating openly, freely, and accurately to engage and involve all shareholders continues to be an important part of the work that we do on a daily basis to partner with our community, and provide support to each school site and the students that they serve.
 CUSD continues to provide a variety of ways for parents and the community to access information about our schools and programs, including face to face and virtual methods.
-CUSD issued two parent surveys on Governing Board Goals (to date, a third parent survey on Communication is pending) with consistent parent response over previous years' efforts.
+CUSD facilitated three parent surveys on Governing Board Goals (Learning, Support and Communication), with consistent parent response over previous years' efforts.